Comparisons12 min read

 Try Kit

-ConvertKit launched in 2013 and built its reputation as the go-to email tool for bloggers, podcasters, and course creators.
-The 2023 rebrand to "Kit" signals a broader ambition — it's positioning itself as the operating system for the creator economy, not just an email sender.
-Honestly, I think the rebrand confused more people than it helped, but the product underneath has genuinely gotten better.
+ConvertKit launched in 2013 and built its name as the email tool for bloggers, podcasters, and course creators.
+The 2023 rebrand to "Kit" signals bigger ambitions — positioning itself as the operating system for creators, not just an email sender.
+I think the rebrand confused people more than it helped, but the actual product has gotten noticeably better underneath.

 Key Features

-• Visual automation builder — genuinely one of the best in this category.
-You can build complex if/then sequences without a developer, and for power users, this alone is worth the price of admission.
+• Visual automation builder — genuinely one of the best around.
+You can build complex if/then sequences without touching code, and honestly, this feature alone is worth the subscription for power users.

-• Commerce features — sell digital products, courses, and paid newsletters directly inside the platform.
+• Commerce features — sell digital products, courses, and paid newsletters directly within the platform.

-• Creator Network — a cross-promotion feature where you can recommend other newsletters and grow your list organically.
+• Creator Network — cross-promote other newsletters and grow your list organically through mutual recommendations.

-• Landing pages and forms — clean, functional, and fast to deploy.
-Nothing fancy, but they work reliably.
+• Landing pages and forms — they're clean, functional, and deploy quickly.
+Nothing fancy, but they work reliably and load fast.

 • Subscriber tagging and segmentation — extremely granular.
-You can slice your audience a dozen different ways, which matters a lot when you're running behavior-triggered sequences.
+You can slice your audience multiple ways, which matters a lot when you're running triggered email sequences.

 Pricing